 Findings:

 Both glyphs are distinguishable when written in lower case.
-I could not find a font, where the dot on the i was missing or almost invisible.
+I could not find a font where the dot on the I was missing or almost invisible.
 However, some fonts displayed the lower case characters in upper case instead.
 In those examples, the letters were exactly the same (see red marked examples).